PsychNStuff/psychnstuff.github.io/projects/familismmaintainshope.md

 Both hypotheses were found to be correct.
 Findings were presented at the Society of Social and Personality Psychology 2021.
 Analyses were not preregistered, but the poster and abstract can be found online through the [Open Science Forum](https://osf.io/nytpu/).

 I became more invested in International Psychology as time passed, and joined the American Psychological Association's Division 52 for International Psychology.
 I was interested in helping with further research on the effects of the pandemic worldwide, and began coding articles on the effects of COVID-19 worldwide for Division 52's COVID-19 Response Team.
-This research has been presented at a symposium and through a paper, and a book with more details is currently in-progress.
+This research has been presented at a symposium and through a paper, and a book with the details of the research this group worked on is estimated to be published in April, 2023.
+I worked on a chapter about COVID-19 prevention and ethics; something I have found important through learning about bioethics in my work at TGen.